-Convex® is manufactured by Graphic Marking Systems (just North of Chicago) and distributed worldwide via our dealer network.
+Convex® vinyl is manufactured by Graphic Marking Systems (just North of Chicago), and distributed worldwide via our dealer network.

 We developed Convex® in 1998 to meet the demands of Gerber digital printers and contact sport helmet decals.
 A couple years later, we developed Convex High-Bond™ and Pro-Shield™ laminate materials for the power sports decal market and digital solvent ink jets.
 We are committed to continuously researching and developing media using the highest quality components sourced right here in the USA.

-Convex is a soft, pliable vinyl that we formulated for use on surfaces that have complex curves.
+Convex is the brand name for a series of soft, pliable vinyl medias and laminates that we formulated for use on surfaces that have complex curves.
 Customers have requested different thicknesses for the wide variety of applications in the sports and durable decal markets.
 There are also different surfaces and surface energies that require unique adhesives.
 Product development exceeds expectations and requirements.
-We don’t cut corners in order to be price-competitive; our products are the highest quality and best suited for the applications they are designed for.
+We don’t cut corners; our products are the highest quality and best suited for their specific applications.

 Our adhesives are custom-formulated to work together with the soft Convex vinyl.
 When vinyl and adhesives are not formulated to work together, components from the vinyl can migrate into the adhesive, cause it to ooze out the edges, and weaken the bond over a short period of time.
-There are many knock-off brands to Convex.
-The wrong adhesive combinations can shrink and/or come apart in as little as one month; Convex pressure-sensitive products will last for years.
+The wrong adhesive/media combinations can shrink and/or come apart in as little as one month; Convex premium pressure-sensitive products will last for years.

 About Your Brand:

 If you have used Convex, you will notice we do not brand the liner.
 We could, but it won’t benefit you, because it is not your brand—having the OEM’s logo on your product only tells your customers and competitors what products you use.
-We encourage you to brand the liner with your own logo or branding message, to help promote your business, and your services, to your customers.
+We encourage you to brand the liner with your own logo, to help promote your business and services to your own customers.
 You can use small stickers, or we have thermal ribbons made for printing onto a liner.

 About the Limitations of Vinyl:

-Convex is not “shrink wrap,” but it does conform well to rounded surfaces because it has less “memory” than other vinyl.
+Convex vinyl is not “shrink wrap,” but it does conform well to rounded surfaces because it has less “memory” than other vinyl.
 When you apply it to a helmet and rub it from the center out, you should be able to rub out the “air tunnels” that naturally appear on the complex curve.
 You are actually squeezing or condensing the vinyl.
-With that said – everything has its limits, and a strategic cut into the design may help with the application.
+Of course, everything has its limits, and a strategic cut into the design may help with the application.

 Oversized decals (such as a 10” x 10” on a helmet) may display such symptoms.
 That’s where the strategic cut may be needed to relieve the pressure on the vinyl.